rmerkel/P/README.md

 Bugs:
  * No arrays or strings, just signed integers and reals
- * Number of formal parameters for procedure or functions are tracked, but not parameter types
  * No constant statements, i.e., constants must be initialized with a simple number.
  * No input/output instructions.
  * No interactive mode for debugging; just automatic single stepping (verbose == true)

 Versions:
     1.0 - Initial release